Projects since 1998

 Cooperation partner: Kulturplitische Gesellschaft, Bonn

-The new internet portal "Europe promotes Culture" offers an overview of more than 90 EU support opportunities for cultural projects from the programmes of the European Union.
+The internet portal "Europe promotes Culture" offers an overview of more than 90 EU support opportunities for cultural projects from the programmes of the European Union.
 The website refers to cultural workers, scientitsts, artists, project-managers and all people who are looking for EU supports for cultural projects in the broadest sense.

 A transparent search structure facilitates researches and a targeted selection of links leads to the necessary original documents of the European Commission, to contacts and further sources of information.
 Examples of projects supported provide those interested and potential applicants with further information on whether an application may have successful prospects.

-The Kulturdokumentation was working in cooperation with the German Kulturpolitische Gesellschaft on that project which came out of the handbook of the same name published in 2002 which in the meantime is out of print (ed. by the Kulturpolitische Gesellschaft and the German Kulturrat, Klartext Verlag, Essen 2001).
+The kulturdokumentation was working in cooperation with the German Kulturpolitische Gesellschaft on that project which came out of the handbook of the same name published in 2002 which in the meantime is out of print (ed. by the Kulturpolitische Gesellschaft and the German Kulturrat, Klartext Verlag, Essen 2001).

 Website: http://www.europa-foerdert-kultur.info